VishnuRupan/react-weather-app/README.md

 # react-weather-app

-Simple Weather App built using React and free Weather API.
+Simple Weather App built using React, Axios and free Weather API.
 Misspelled enteries will default to location of Toronto.

 [Link To App](https://react-weather-app-snowy.vercel.app/)